We Don’t Do That!

 DOCUMENTS WE DO NOT FILE

+Just because you send us a document and tell us to file it, does not mean that we will file it.
 We do not accept or file documents renouncing U.S. citizenship.
 Only the U.S. Department of State can accept documents renouncing U.S. citizenship.

-We cannot file a document unless there is a North Carolina General Statute or rule in the NC Administrative Code that authorizes us to file it.
+We cannot file a document unless there is a North Carolina General Statute or rule in the North Carolina Administrative Code that authorizes us to file it.
 Even if there is such a law or rule, we will not necessarily file the document.
 That is because we have to review the document to see if it fully complies with the law.